 A residential boiler uses hot water, conducted through radiators in the floor or coil system to distribute heat throughout the home.
 A heat pump is part of a general HVAC system and uses outside air, heats it up, and pumps it throughout the home.
 Generally, one single heater can be used to warm the entire house, and it’s easy to regulate the temperature.

 If you’re not sure what type of HVAC system is best for your home or your area, a certified HVAC contractor can help you decide.
 If you’re choosing a new HVAC system in an older home, you can update to save both money and energy.
 For a new home construction, you can choose the options that best fits your area and your lifestyle.
-If you’re unsure as to what type of system is right for you, get connected with one of our contractors and we can help you decide.
+If you’re unsure as to what type of system is right for you, get connected with a local contractor and they can help you decide.

 All HVAC components have more longevity and more power than ever before.
 Proper installation, maintenance, and repairs are the best way to ensure your HVAC system provides lasting comfort in your home or office.